 However, if you have a Labrador puppy, you might want to wait until they’re at least 12 to 15 months of age.
 During this sensitive time period, a Lab puppy is still developing his or her growth plates.
 Letting them jump may cause long term damage.

-Swimming With Labs
+2. Swimming With Labradors

 Swimming is another fantastic activity for Labradors.
 They don’t have the short legs of the Corgi or the short snout of the Pug.
 Rather, Labs have all the right body proportions and the energy level to make excellent swimmers.